 A battery’s discharge rate, often known as its C rating, shows how rapidly it can produce power.
 A battery with a higher C rating can deliver more power faster.

-It is not advised to draw more current than the C-rating specifies because doing so may cause the battery to overheat, gradually raise internal resistance, limit its lifespan, or, in severe situations, produce thermal runaway or catch fire.
+It is not advised to draw more current than the C-rating specifies because doing so may cause the battery to overheat, gradually raise internal resistance, limit its lifespan, or, in difficult situations, produce thermal runaway or catch fire.
 Just look for a battery with a rating of about 100C if all of this is unclear.
 Higher C ratings can be useful, but if you’re flying 5-inch FPV drones, I wouldn’t advise going much lower than 75c.
 You should aim for C ratings of 80-100C and higher to get the most out of your quad, especially for racing.

 Connector